What is self-destructive?

 The best way to eventually move past any feelings of shame is to refrain from mislabeling yourself based on your actions.
 You can agree that maybe you did something wrong or bad, but that doesn’t make you a wrong person.

 If you identify yourself as a bad person, you will start to think that something about you is fundamentally wrong and you will not be able to achieve any improvement.
-However, if you view yourself as a compassionate, worthy individual who occasionally makes errors, you will be giving yourself the opportunity to progress.
+However, if you view yourself as a compassionate, worthy individual who occasionally makes errors, you will be allowing yourself to progress.

 Interacting with a higher power, if one is believed in, can be an advantageous way to process and move on from something.
 Communicating one’s thoughts to a higher source can be a way to acquire clarity.